AmilieCoding/Badlion-AUR/README.md

 # How to use:

 Download from the RELEASES page<br>
 Open Terminal to the location of where you downloaded the file.
-(Put it in a new folder if it's in Downloads!)
+(Put it in a new folder if it's in Downloads!)<br>
-Type 'makepkg -si'
+Type 'makepkg -si'<br>

 All Done!
 Launch Badlion from your preferred App Launcher of choice.